oam-victor/ROCKETSEAT_DTmoney/README.md

-# :computer: React Fundamentals
+# :computer: React DTmoney

-This application lead by Rocketseat focus on learning React fundamentals.
-For instance, setting up webpack and babel files, using components, hooks and props effectively.
-Also, the class was an introduction on how to integrate typescript to React.
+This application, lead by Rocketseat, focus on building a React App with the proper characteristics to be used in the labor market.